 To be eligible for an Abramson Scholarship, you must:

-- Have admission to and commitment to attend an accredited four-year college in the United States as a candidate for a degree
+Have admission and commitment to attend an accredited four-year college in the United States as a candidate for a degree

-- Have an economic need for financial assistance and a family income of less than $70,000
+Have an economic need for financial assistance and a maximum family income of $93,000

-Review Process: The Foundation’s Board of Directors will review applications and a limited number of applicants will be invited to interview with members of the Board.
+Review Process: The Foundation’s Board of Directors will review applications and applicants will be notified by mid-May whether they will advance to the interview round.
 Scholarship awards will be determined and applicants will be notified by early June 2019.

 - Essay (described in the application)

 - Two letters of recommendation (one from a school counselor or teacher and one from another adult who is not related to you, for example, another teacher, an employer, troop leader, minister or pastor)

 - Proof of income - the first page of the most recent IRS 1040 form of the parent(s) or guardian(s) with whom you live and/or who financially supports you and a copy of your Financial Aid Application or Student Aid Report